TomasCardenas00/project/backend/README.md

 In this project, the backend will be done in *python*, in version *3.11.0,* there will be use of some python libraries to help the project
 - Json → This library will help as a DataBase for the project (users information, posts made, accounts blocked, among others)
 - Faker → This library will be used in order to help the creation of fake user, with also the help of creating different dake post's data.
+- Random → This library will help choosing between different sets of passwords when generating fake users.

 ### Entities
 1. _User_: username, get_username()